OWASP/Top10/2017/en/0xF0-Appendix-A_Glossary.md

 - **Personally Identifiable Information** (PII) - is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 - **PIE** – Position-independent executable (PIE) is a body of machine code that, being placed somewhere in the primary memory, executes properly regardless of its absolute address.
 - **PKI** – A PKI is an arrangement that binds public keys with respective identities of entities.
 The binding is established through a process of registration and issuance of certificates at and by a certificate authority (CA).
 - **SAST** – Static application security testing (SAST) is a set of technologies designed to analyze application source code, byte code and binaries for coding and design conditions that are indicative of security vulnerabilities.
-SAST solutions analyze an application from the “inside out” in a nonrunning state.
+SAST solutions analyze an application from the "inside out" in a nonrunning state.
 - **SDLC** – Software development lifecycle.
 - **Security Architecture** – An abstraction of an application's design that identifies and describes where and how security controls are used, and also identifies and describes the location and sensitivity of both user and application data.
 - **Security Configuration** – The runtime configuration of an application that affects how security controls are used.